Eng100/Color-Mania/ReadME.txt

 3. In the tutorial, instructional messages are based on the player’s location and what they have accomplished, assuming that player is following all rules.

-** Disclaimer: Image Initialization code uses functions used in discussion; however, because these are pygame functions the code is standard - none is purely pasted (all are typed by us).
+** Disclaimer: Image Initialization code uses functions used in discussion; however, because these are pygame functions the code is standard - almost none is purely pasted (all are typed by us see bottom for explination).
-Techniques used to develop game such as passing a vector of strings to create a level were adopted by observation of other games - no code was copied.
+Techniques used to develop game such as passing a vector of strings to create a level were adopted by observation of other games - almost no code was copied (see below for explination of copied code).

+** Dynamic Text: editing is a feature we wanted to implement, but because of time, needed to use a 3rd party file and code to allow for this to happen without sinking too much time into it.
+Because of this, we used a code called EZTEXT.
+It can be found here: http://www.pygame.org/project-EzText-920-.html and is written by pywiz32.
+This is the only instance of other code being used, as it is essentially handled like a library that pywiz32 never made into a library.
+This is the ONLY instance of reused code.